Legal and data protection research writer at TermsFeed.

 The agreement is typically presented to end-users during the process of installation.
 Like any other legal contract, both parties must agree to the terms before they are valid.

-However, it's essential to note that SaaS is a subscription-based service.
+It's essential to note that SaaS is a subscription-based service.
 This means that users don't download the software onto their devices, and no local installations are required.

 In other words, the end-user never has a copy of the software on their device.
 Therefore, SaaS can exist with or without an EULA.

 EULAs represent the agreement between the software or app provider and the end user.

 You are the software provider if you own or create the software or app and sell the rights to use it to a target market.
 You may also be referred to as the publisher or developer.

 Another more common name for a person who manufactures and sells products is a licensor because they hold the license for the product and allow individuals to use it.

 The people who buy your software are called end users.
 In most cases, there are many end users because products are usually marketed to a large group of people.
 End users can be individuals or companies.